Longtown, Cumbria: History

 Historically in Cumberland, nearby was the Battle of Arfderydd in 573.
 The Battle of Solway Moss was fought nearby in 1542.

+The population of the town in the 1841 census was 1,990 inhabitants.

 2001 UK Foot and mouth crisis

 Longtown is the location of the largest sheep markets in England.
 The first animal to be found infected with foot-and-mouth disease in the 2001 crisis had been purchased at Longtown Market.
 While at the market it spread the infection to other animals.
 The size of the Longtown Sheep Market meant that the disease had spread right across the country in a very short time.
 Longtown became the centre for control of the disease in south western Scotland and North West England.

 Governance

-Longtown is in the parliamentary constituency of Penrith and the Border.
-Neil Hudson was elected its Conservative Member of Parliament at the 2019 General Election, replacing Rory Stewart.